enesyesil/yp-career-docs/docs/programs/hidden-gems.md

 ## 6. Future Hidden Gems Topics

 We plan to expand to industries such as:

-- Skilled trades
 - Energy & utilities
 - Healthcare specialties
 - Non-profit leadership
 - Government agencies
-- Immigration & settlement careers
 - Community services
-- Technical roles outside tech (lab tech, safety inspector, etc.)
+- Technical roles outside tech

 Each upcoming topic is chosen based on **market demand, stability, accessibility, and student interest**.

 ---

 Hidden Gems is one of our most impactful programs.
-It opens doors, sparks new ambitions, and helps students see the future more clearly and confidently.
+It opens doors, sparks new ambitions, and helps mentees see the future more clearly and confidently.